How to Convert RAW Photos to JPEG Files Without Losing Quality

 If you want to start working with RAW and changing it into JPEG, be sure to check out how to edit RAW images correctly as well.
 It will help you get the best results during the conversion and retouch.

 Now, let’s go back to converting RAW to JPEG.
 The easiest way is to get a powerful image editor, like PhotoWorks.
-This software runs on Windows XP, Vista, 7, 8 and 10, and opens different RAW formats with ease.
+This software runs on Windows 11, 10, 8, and 7 and opens different RAW formats.
+Apart from converting single pictures, which you will see below, the editor can change a whole batch of RAWs to JPEGs.
+Check out a tutorial on how to edit multiple photos at once to learn specific details.

 Here are the steps to follow in PhotoWorks: